MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-OCA09-inference-1ofeach-simulation.md

 \vspace{0.3in}

-18. Interpret the interval you calculated in question 17.
+18. Interpret the interval reported in question 17.

 \vspace{1in}